koush/AnyKernel/README.md

 `is_slot_device=1` enables detection of the suffix for the active boot partition on slot-based devices and will add this to the end of the supplied `block=` path.
 Also accepts `auto` for use with broad, device non-specific zips.

 `ramdisk_compression=auto` allows automatically repacking the ramdisk with the format detected during unpack.
 Changing `auto` to `gz`, `lzo`, `lzma`, `xz`, `bz2`, `lz4`, or `lz4-l` (for lz4 legacy) instead forces the repack as that format, and using `cpio` or `none` will force the repack as uncompressed.

+`customdd="<arguments>"` may be added to allow specifying additional dd parameters for devices that need to hack their kernel directly into a large partition like mmcblk0.

 ## // Command Methods ##
 ```